Random Walks, Faber Polynomials and Accelerated Power Methods: Accelerating power iteration

 This procedure dynamically determines the parameters $\beta_1, \dots, \beta_{m-1}$, of Algorithm \ref{alg:generalized-momentum}, yielding Algorithm \ref{alg:dynamic-generalized-momentum}.
 In Lemma \ref{lem:dynamic-contraction-map}, we show the map $r(\rho)$ given by \eqref{eqn:rofrho} is a contraction, without which the method could not be expected to work.

 \begin{remark} Other definitions of the asymptotic convergence rate are possible!
-We also tested $\rho = (1 + \sigma^{-1}\sqrt{2 \varepsilon})^{-1}$, from \eqref{eqn:gen-crate}.
+We also tested $\rho = (1 + \sigma^{-1}\sqrt{2 \varepsilon})^{-1}$, which is equivalent up to higher-order terms in $\varepsilon$, see \eqref{eqn:gen-crate}.
 We prefer the choice \eqref{eqn:rhodef} as it gave a better contraction result in Lemma \ref{lem:dynamic-contraction-map}, as well as slightly better convergence in practice. \end{remark}

 The next lemma establishes the key contraction result.